Get

 Why Is My Dog Still Itching After Flea Treatment?
 Health & Facts (Vet Answer)

 So, you’ve noticed your dog scratching and have applied a flea-preventative medication, but they are still continually scratching.
 Why is this?
 There could be a couple of problems happening here.
 Firstly, was your dog definitely scratching due to fleas?
 Other conditions like allergies and ear infections can also lead to scratching.
 Another possibility is that they are being reinfected with fleas, or the treatment has not been effective.
 Finally, your dog may have an allergy to flea saliva or have an infection secondary to the fleas.
-Read on to learn more about what you should do.
+So, if your dog is still itching after their flea treatment, read on to learn more about what you should do.

 divider dog faces oct 2024